jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 * **Paper Tickets** - Available at ticket machines, but not recommended due to the hassle.
 * **IC Cards** (Suica, Pasmo, etc.) - Convenient rechargeable transit cards.
-* **Mobile Suica** (iPhone only for travelers) - The Suica app works on iPhones and Android phones purchased in Japan.
+* **Mobile Suica** - The Suica app works on iPhones as well as Android phones purchased in Japan.

 I always use the **Welcome Suica** physical card.
 It's like a regular Suica but with these key differences: